some games I played in

 As a youngster it was hailed among friends because "IT'S JUST LIKE THE GAMES!!!", easily more accurate to the source material then the likes of the Mario or Street Fighter.
 I don't think any of us actually gave a crap about Mortal Kombat, so this was kind of a pointless thing to boast about, but it's shocking the amount of hills a ten year old will die on if given the opportunity.

 I just find the film shockingly dry.
 Its plot is incredibly thin, giving the three stars only the barest reasoning for entering the tournament, and it feels like every subsequent plot beat is pulled out of its ass.
-About the only character whose quest we're actively engaged in is Sonya's, who's out to kill Kano and avenged her fallen partner.
+About the only character whose quest we're actively engaged in is Sonya's, who's out to kill Kano and avenge her fallen partner.

 Kano is the most 'human' villain, a swaggering, boasting lout who gets three scenes to himself, tops.
 He makes a mean presence in those three scenes, though!
 Then he gets his neck snapped in a crap fight scene and Sonya has nothing left to do, so Shang Tsung turns her into a damsel in distress.
 It's not great.